-Therefore, filtering only based on the 'activity raised date' is likely to mean that collapses from the prior period will be included, and collapses at the end of the reporting period will be excluded in this reporting period and shown within the next year.
+Therefore, filtering only based on the 'activity raised date' increases the likelihood that collapses from the prior period will be included, and collapses at the end of the reporting period will be excluded in this reporting period and shown within the next year.
+This is used instead of the completed date because there is usually a significant time period (weeks) between a dig down activity being raised and the work being completed, so the raised date is a more accurate indication of when the sewer failure occurred.